scottgigawatt/plundarr/config/sonarr/README.md

-# Sonarr Configuration 📺
+# 📺 Sonarr Configuration 🏴‍☠️

-This directory contains the configuration files for the Sonarr service.
-These files will be mounted into the Sonarr container as the service config directory.
+Avast, me hearties!
+This here be the treasure chest where ye store the configuration scrolls fer the **Sonarr** service.
+These scrolls will be hoisted into the Sonarr container as the service config directory, keepin' yer TV show library in shipshape order.

-For more information, see the [docker-compose.yml](../../docker-compose.yml) file in the root of the repository.
+For more details, set yer sights on the [docker-compose.yml](../../docker-compose.yml) parchment in the root of the repository.

-Arrr, may yer TV show library be as vast as the seven seas! 🏴‍☠️
+May yer TV show library be as vast as the seven seas, with adventures awaitin' at every watch! 📺⚔️